 We try to reduce our use of weed killers to a minimum, unfortunately there are sometimes no practical or economic alternatives.

-We also spray our sports pitches and bowls greens to remove undesirable weeds and moss that would otherwise make the pitches and lawns unplayable.
+Specialist weed killer products is used to treat sports pitches and bowls greens removing undesirable weeds and moss that would otherwise make the pitches and lawns unplayable.

 Weed control on highway land is undertaken using a mix of glyphosate/codacide oil, treatment is completed by trained operatives targeting weeds throughout Leicester using fully equipped quad bikes and handheld spraying devices.

 Although all of the chemicals we use are designed to be nontoxic to humans and animals, our operatives do wear disposable suits and other protective clothing while spraying.
 This is a general precautionary measure for everyone who regularly uses chemicals and to prevent the chemicals being accidentally spread around on clothing.